Zingzy/fluent-2048/README.md

 ### ✨ Features

-- Modern Design with Mica
+- Modern Design with Mica & MicaALT
-- Reset Button
-- HighScore tracking
 - Undo functionality
-- Save your game state
 - Pin Mode
+- Game State Backup
+- Different Grid Sizes
+- Different Color Schemes
+- HighScore tracking
 - Custom Backdrop Materials and window styles
-- Different Color Schemes
 - Variety of shortcuts and a dedicated settings page to view (a and edit them in the future)
-- Custom Fluent Modal Boxes

 ---